open-edge-platform/o11y-sre-exporter/docs/develop.md

 1. Deploy the local version of Edge Orchestrator

    - Commit changes to the development branch of Edge Manageability Framework
-   - Push the branch to the remote repository
    - Deploy the local changes using the `mage deploy:orchLocal` target (e.g. `mage deploy:orchLocal dev`).
 Refer to the documentation in the
    [Edge Manageability Framework] repository for more details.

    After several minutes, `sre-exporter` should get installed in the custom version tracking your remote branch of the `sre-exporter` repository.
-   Each time you make changes to that branch and push them, Argo will notice the new commit and sync the changes made.
+   Each time you make changes to that branch, Argo CD will notice the new commit and sync the changes made.

 ### Modifying the `sre-exporter` chart values

 To update values with which `sre-exporter` will be deployed, the easiest way is to change the values in `argocd/applications/{configs|custom}/sre-exporter.{yaml|tpl}` paths of the [Edge Manageability Framework] repository.
 You can overwrite every field there by simply specifying the value.
 Remember that custom values overwrite base values.

-After changing the values, you need to push the changes to the remote branch and make ArgoCD sync to the new commit by running the `mage deploy:orchLocal` target.
+After changing the values, you need to commit the changes to the local branch and make Argo CD sync to the new commit by running the `mage deploy:orchLocal dev` target.

 For example, to install `sre-exporter` with `devMode` enabled, you'd modify the `argocd/applications/configs/sre-exporter.yaml` by simply adding `devMode: true` at the end.